XHMAX-FM

 XHMAX-FM is a radio station on 102.5 FM in Los Mochis, Sinaloa, Mexico.
 It is owned by Grupo Chávez Radio and carries a Regional Mexican format known as La Maxi.

 History

 XHMCS-FM received its concession on August 6, 1993, being the second FM station in Los Mochis after XHMSL-FM signed in 1984.
 It changed its call sign to XHMAX when it became known as Maxi Radio.

-The station was later affiliated with Ke Buena until August 2021, when Grupo Chávez Radio terminated its agreement with Radiópolis and dropped the Los 40 and Ke Buena franchises from its stations.
+The station became an affiliate of Ke Buena in 2008, which lasted until August 2021 when Grupo Chávez Radio terminated its agreement with Radiópolis and dropped the Los 40 and Ke Buena franchises from its stations.